reactpatterns/reactpatterns/pages/jsx-spread-attributes.md

 # JSX Spread Attributes

+## What is JSX Spread Attributes?

-Spread Attributes is a JSX feature, it's a syntax for passing all of an object's properties as JSX attributes.
+Spread attributes is a JSX feature, it's a syntax for passing all of an object's properties as JSX attributes.

+## For examples

-If you know all the properties that you want to place on a component ahead of time, it is easy to use JSX:
+If you know all the properties that you want to place on a component ahead of time, it is easy to use JSX.

 ```js
 const component = <Component foo={x} bar={y} />
 ```

-If you don't know which properties you want to set, you might be tempted to add them onto the object later:
+If you don't know which properties you want to set, you might be tempted to add them onto the object later.

 ```js
 var component = <Component />;